team2gather/hate/README.md

 ## Project Setup

+In general, everything should just work when running `yarn run start` and using `localhost:3000` to view the project during development.
+However, for pre-production staging, follow along with the below guide to setup nginx

 ### Linking Packages

 Some of the dependencies in this project have yet to be published and as such require usage of `yarn link` to properly setup for development.
 They are as follows: